mikew-heavyai/heavyai-devstack/README.md

 7. On the first launch of jupyter, enter your user name and no value for password.
 This will create a jupyter environment for that user.

 ## Ports
-- This config uses a reverse proxy to route all web traffic through port 80.
-So when you connect to Immerse, you connect on port 80.
+- This config uses a reverse proxy to route all web traffic through port 8001.
+So when you connect to Immerse, you connect on port 8001.
 This can certainly be changed, but this is the only port that needs to be externally exposed.
+To change this port change the `EXTERNAL_PORT` variable in the `install.sh` script.
 - Jupyter connects on port 6274.
 So this port needs to be available to TCP traffic.

 ## Jupyter Config